-Will the proposed changes affect community bores?
+Will the changes affect community bores?

-Draft Gnangara groundwater allocation plan - questions and answersShow more
+Gnangara groundwater allocation planShow more

 What is the Gnangara groundwater system?

-- It is used to grow fruit and vegetables, water gardens, parks, ovals and public spaces, and is treated to supply Perth’s drinking water and helps sustain wetlands and bushland, and the flora and fauna associated with these ecosystems.
+It is used to grow fruit and vegetables, and water gardens, parks, ovals and public spaces.
+It is also treated to supply Perth’s drinking water and helps sustain wetlands and bushland, and the flora and fauna associated with these ecosystems.

-Find out more at gnangara.dwer.wa.gov.au
+Find out more at gnangara.dwer.wa.gov.au.

 Why is a new plan for the Gnangara groundwater system needed?